Search for a new pseudoscalar decaying into a pair of bottom and antibottom quarks in top-associated production in $\sqrt{s}$=13 TeV proton-proton collisions with the ATLAS detector: Background estimate

 The event hardness or $H_\text{T}$, which is defined as the scalar sum of the $p_\text{T}$ of all the jets and leptons in the event, is largely correlated with the total number of jets in the event, as every additional jet in the event shifts $H_\text{T}$ to larger values.
 Performing the kinematic reweighting directly with $H_\text{T}$ would therefore spoil the data/MC agreement achieved after the HF correction to the number of jets distribution shown in Figure~\ref{fig:Correction_sumPCBTag_Njets}.
 To reduce the $N_\text{jets}$ dependency, a new variable, $H_{\text{T}}^\text{red}(n)$, is defined:

-where $n$ is the number of jets (small-R and large-R jets, with a minimum of three jets) and $\Delta H_\text{T}(n)$ is the average offset in $H_\text{T}$ caused by the addition of each extra jet to the event.
+where $n$ is the number of jets (small-$R$ and large-$R$ jets, with a minimum of three jets) and $\Delta H_\text{T}(n)$ is the average offset in $H_\text{T}$ caused by the addition of each extra jet to the event.
 Correction factors are derived over a binned $H_\text{T}^\text{red}$ distribution, and the results are fitted using a continuous hyperbolic function which is later used for the MC reweighting.
 Figure~\ref{fig:HT_ETmiss_HT_correction} shows the $H_\text{T}$ distribution before and after applying the correction.
 Similar improvements are observed for individual leptons and jets.
 No significant changes in the number of jets distribution are observed after the kinematic corrections are applied.
+Following the same procedure, dedicated kinematic reweighting corrections are derived for the alternative $\ttbar$+light, $\ttbar$+$\geq$1$c$, and $tW$ samples employed in the evaluation of systematic uncertainties described in Section~\ref{ch:systematic_uncertainties}.
 Residual differences between data and the MC are taken into account in the analysis fit by including free-floating individual normalisations for the various $\ttbar$+jets background contributions.
-Following the same procedure, dedicated kinematic reweighting corrections are derived for the alternative $\ttbar$+light, $\ttbar$+$\geq$1$c$, and $tW$ samples employed in the evaluation of systematic uncertainties described in Section~\ref{ch:systematic_uncertainties}.